101 Cooking For Two

 • DISCLAIMER—You must discuss your dog's health with and follow your veterinarian's recommendations for your dog's diet and health needs—not the internet.
 These occasional treats should not be a significant portion of your pet's diet.

-• Peanut Butter: Dogs love peanut butter, and it has excellent protein and healthy fats but DO NOT use any brand that has Xylitol, which is very toxic to dogs.
+• Peanut Butter—Dogs love peanut butter, which has excellent protein and healthy fats, but DO NOT use any brand with Xylitol, which is very toxic to dogs.
 It is found mainly in lower-caloric peanut butter, but READ THE LABEL.
 Also, many types of nuts are toxic to dogs, so be careful about other nuts or nut butter.

-• Eggs: The eggs will help hold everything together.
-Using two whole egg or four egg whites to get rid of 10 grams of fat and 115 calories for the entire recipe, Only about 2 calories and a fraction of a gram of fat per treat.
+• Eggs—The eggs will help hold everything together.
+Use two whole eggs or four egg whites to eliminate 10 grams of fat and 115 calories for the entire recipe, Only about 2 calories and a fraction of a gram of fat per treat.

 • Mixing tips